South Australia state cancels border reopening after virus spike

 “We have worked so hard to get ourselves into a very enviable position and we are not prepared to go backwards.”

+Marshall said the state would still consider opening its borders to arrivals from other states where infections have been contained, such as Australian Capital Territory and New South Wales (NSW), but did not specify a time.

+South Australia’s borders with Western Australia, Tasmania, Queensland and the Northern Territory were reopened earlier this month.

-The delays reopening internal borders cast doubts over a federal plan to set up “travel bubble” with neighbouring New Zealand that would allow movement between the two countries.
+Australia’s delays in reopening internal borders have complicated federal ambitions to set up “travel bubble” with neighbouring New Zealand that would allow the movement of people between the two countries.

 Australia has fared better than many countries in the pandemic, with around 7,800 cases and 104 deaths, but the recent surge has stoked fears of a second wave.

-After reporting 75 new cases on Monday, Victoria has not given a daily update of case numbers on Tuesday.
-(Reporting by Byron Kaye; Editing by Sam Holmes)
+After reporting 75 new cases on Monday, Victoria is yet to give a daily update of case numbers on Tuesday.

+NSW, the country’s most populous state, said it would continue to keep its border open as it focused on supporting its economy amid the pandemic.
+The state reported no new cases on Tuesday.

+“We’ve even welcomed people who’ve come across our own borders to New South Wales, who had the disease, and we’ve managed that,” NSW Premier Gladys Berejiklian told reporters.